Explore the complex dynamics of change in tropical Costa Rica

 Students examine and analyze concepts of sustainability and their global and local interpretations and meanings as framed by global-local issues: climate change, ecotourism and economic development, environmentalism, human health, conservation and biodiversity.
 Emphasis is placed on contextualized examples of environmental, economic, social, political, and cultural tensions related to sustainability, and will include field visits, exercises, and guest lectures by local scientists and activists.
 (This course fulfills the sustainable development requirement for the environmental studies major, and may also be used toward a minor in environmental studies.)

 - Spanish Language and Culture

 This course emphasizes language acquisition through conversation, grammar, and contextualized vocabulary acquisition with an emphasis on Costa Rican and Latin American culture.
 Students will be assessed and placed according to their level; advanced placement emphasizes Latin American literature, translation, and writing.
 Additionally, students will receive assistance in developing research tools in Spanish and in translating their own writings.

 - Topics in the Social Sciences: Human Health and Development in the Tropics (Spring 2016; topic may change from year to year)

 - Field Methods in Tropical Ecology

 Targeting natural/biological science majors, this course explores topics of tropical ecology (biodiversity, cloud forest ecosystems and others) in greater depth, with emphasis placed on learning research methodologies that can be used in field-based or laboratory research.
 This course has a prerequisite of one course in biology or ecology with a lab or field studies component.
-(This course will fulfill a distribution requirement, with lab, in Group II.
-It will also fulfill the 200-level ecology requirement for the biology major, and may be used to count at the 200-level toward the biology minor.)
+(This course will fulfill a distribution requirement, with lab, in Group II.)